5 Digital Marketing Trends for 2021

 Data unlocks powerful insights into consumer buying habits and preferences.
 This information provides builders with a deeper understanding of the needs, wants and motivations of each of their customer segments.
 Nearly every homebuilder has faced the challenge of having floor plans not perform as well as anticipated or felt the pain of an underwhelming ROI of an expensive marketing campaign that didn’t reach its intended audience.
 However, tracking and reviewing data allows homebuilding marketers to hone in each of their marketing efforts for the buyers that will respond best to it.

-At OpenHouse.ai we offer an AI-driven marketing platform that tracks and utilizes real-time data from homebuilder's existing web traffic, enabling builders to better understand the specific needs of their customers.
+At OpenHouse.ai we offer an AI-driven Builder Intelligence platform that tracks and utilizes real-time data from homebuilder's existing web traffic, enabling builders to better understand the specific needs of their customers and the market.

 As we enter 2021, it’ll be more important than ever for homebuilders to support their operational and marketing decisions with data.
 As our world continues to catapult into the digital age, it’ll be those homebuilders that develop the greatest understanding of homebuyer’s needs, wants, and motivations that will stand out from the rest.